railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 		  want to deal with today.
 These are presented in order of importance and urgency, so you should select the tasks closest to the top of the list.

-		* Carry out each task, that's to say either work on the task yourself or delegate it to another user,
+		* Carry out each task, that is to say either work on the task yourself or delegate it to another user,

 		* Last thing at the end of the day's work, empty that day's timebox and return all unclosed tasks